Measures of association for approximating copulas: Abstract

 \section{Abstract}

-{ This paper studies closed-form expressions for multiple association measures of copulas commonly used for approximation purposes, including Bernstein, shuffle--of--min, checkerboard and check--min copulas.
-In particular, closed-form expressions are provided for the recently popularized Chatterjee's xi (also known as Chatterjee's rank correlation), which quantifies the dependence between two random variables.
-Given any bivariate copula $C$, we show that the closed-form formula for Chatterjee's xi of an approximating checkerboard copula serves as a lower bound that converges to the true value of $\xi(C)$ as one lets the grid size $n\rightarrow\infty$. }
+This paper studies closed-form expressions for multiple association measures of copulas commonly used for approximation purposes, including Bernstein, shuffle--of--min, checkerboard and check--min copulas.
+In particular, closed-form expressions are provided for the recently popularized Chatterjee's $\xi$, which quantifies the dependence between two random variables.
+Given an absolutely continuous bivariate copula $C$ with TP$_2$ density and approximating $n\times n$-checkerboard copula $C_n$, we show that $\xi(C_n) \le \xi(C)$ with $\xi(C_n) \to \xi(C)$ as $n\to\infty$.